 About my professional activity, I was software engineer and business analyst for startups and big companies.
 Then I co-founded Cozy Cloud, a startup that built FOSS personal clouds.
 I was the CTO of the company and grew the product and tech teams to 18 people.
 We were a remote office team and we did free open source software, so we had to manage the contributions from the community.
 I really enjoyed that experience and learned a lot from it.
 I had to leave the company for sad reasons, but the journey was unique.

 The project I'm working currently is CGWire.
 I'm the CEO of the company.
 We work for Animation studios to facilitate their day-to-day.
-I provide them with Free and Open Source solutions to enhance their production management and their pipeline.
-My aim is to help them to make more beautiful movies with better conditions for working.
+We provide them with Free and Open Source solutions to enhance their production management and their pipeline.
+Our aim is to help them to make more beautiful movies with better conditions for working.

 In my spare time, I perform talks about Free and Open Source technologies.
-I had the opportunity to speak at JDLL, RMLL, DotJS, ParisJS, LyonJS, NodeJS Paris, Human Talks, PyConFr, Tech.Rocks, Annecy MIFA, Quantified Self Europe and Hy!
+I had the opportunity to speak at JDLL, RMLL, DotJS, ParisJS, LyonJS, NodeJS Paris, Human Talks, PyConFr, Tech.Rocks, Annecy MIFA, Quantified Self Europe, FOSDEM, and Hy!
 Berlin.

-The main subjects I adressed in my talks are about software development, UI design basics for developers and agile methodologies.
-I would be glad to perform them at your event, contact me if you are interested!
+The main subjects I adressed in my talks are about software development, UI design basics and agile methodologies.
+I would be glad to perform them at your event.
+Contact me if you are interested!

-Another thing I do is to share my thoughts about software development, startups and self-hosting.
+I like to share my thoughts about software development, startups and self-hosting.
 You can read them on the following medias: